-A near retired inspector and his unit are willing to put down a crime boss at all costs while dealing with a replacement inspector who is getting in their way.
-Meanwhile, the crime boss plots a killing spree on them.
+A near retired cop and his unit are willing to put down a crime boss at all costs while dealing with a replacement inspector who is getting in their way.
+Meanwhile, the crime boss sends his top assassin to kill the cops.

 Chan, an articulate senior detective nearing the end of his career, is taking care of the daughter of a witness killed by ruthless crime lord Po.
 Martial arts expert Ma is set to take over as head of the crime unit, replacing Chan who wants an early retirement.
 Written by

 59 of 69 people found this review helpful.

 Was this review helpful to you?